ArPiRobot/ArPiRobot-CameraStreaming/README.md

         ```

-## Starting a stream
+## Starting a Stream

-All streams are started using the `stream.py` script.
+All streams are started using the `camstream.py` script.
 This script can start a stream using one of several drivers and allows for many different configuration options.
 Many of these options are hardware specific and will not work with all cameras.
 The available options all work with the Pi camera modules when using the `raspicam` or `libcamera` stacks (though not necessarily using `v4l2` with the `raspicam` stack).

 The most commonly used options are used to adjust the video resolution and framerate, the format of the stream, or which camera stack is used.
 The camera stack is selected using the `--driver` flag, resolution is selected using the `--width` and `--height` flags, framerate is controlled using the `--framerate` flag, and the format is controlled using the `--format` flag.